issacdowling/SB2-NV-Power-Management/README.md

 ## Closing notes:

+### For some reason, if an app is misbehaving GPU-wise, it can be helpful to restart after trying to use it for the first time.
+I don't know why this is, it makes no sense, but I observed it with Godot and Unreal.

 ### What's my power consumption like now? (checked with `upower -d`       )
 * 4.8W - 15% brightness (perfectly comfortable for me indoors), web browser and a few terminals open, full resolution.